ubbe-xyz/cypress-typescript-coverage-example/README.md

 CODE_COVERAGE=true yarn test
 ```

+⚠️

+_We're enabling code coverage behind an environment variable to **only** instrument our code in this scenario.
+Don't serve instrumented code to real users of your app._

 ## How does it work 🤨

-After installing the handy [`@cypress/code-coverage` plugin](https://docs.cypress.io/guides/tooling/code-coverage.html#Install-the-plugin), we will need to [instrument our compiled TS code](https://docs.cypress.io/guides/tooling/code-coverage.html#Instrumenting-code) that Cypress will load to run the tests against ( _see the "Instrumenting the code" section below_ ).
+After installing the handy [`@cypress/code-coverage` plugin](https://docs.cypress.io/guides/tooling/code-coverage.html#Install-the-plugin), we will need to [instrument our compiled TS code](https://docs.cypress.io/guides/tooling/code-coverage.html#Instrumenting-code) run by Cypress ( _see the ["Instrumenting the code"](#instrumenting-the-code) section below_ ).

 Once your instrumentation is set up, we need to install a few extra dependencies to make **Istanbul** understand your **Typescript** source files: